usnistgov/OSCAL/docs/content/documentation/schema/_index.md

 ### Assessment Results Layer Overview

-The [OSCAL assessment results layer](assessment-results-layer/) focuses on communicating all assessment findings including supporting evidence, as well identifying and managing the remediaiton of identified risks to a system identified as a result of activities in the assessment layer.
+The [OSCAL assessment results layer](assessment-results-layer/) focuses on communicating all assessment findings including supporting evidence, as well identifying and managing the remediation of identified risks to a system identified as a result of activities in the assessment layer.
 This includes the ability to report all findings